Chestnut1122/jili0710_9103_major_project/README.md

 ## Use of External Techniques

-I used the `while()` loop structure for grid generation, which I discovered while exploring examples on the official p5.js website. (https://p5js.org/reference/p5/while/) ChatGPT later recommended adapting it into my composition logic.
+I used the `while()` loop structure for grid generation, which I discovered while exploring examples on the official p5.js website (https://p5js.org/reference/p5/while/).
+ChatGPT later recommended adapting it into my composition logic.
 This is because each row contains rectangles of random widths, making it impossible to predetermine the number of blocks.
 Compared to a `for()` loop, a `while()` loop is more flexible for filling the canvas dynamically with irregular layouts.